 2. St. Margaret’s Church

 St. Margaret’s Church is the site of several happy and significant events in Winston Churchill’s life, including his wedding.
-The church, founded in the 12th century but later rebuilt from 1486 to 1523, is located next to Westminster Abbey on Parliament Square.
+The church, founded in the 11th or 12th century but later rebuilt from 1486 to 1523, is located next to Westminster Abbey on Parliament Square.
 The Anglican church has a strong history of ministering to Members of both Houses of Parliament and is often called the “parish church of the House of Commons”.
 It was designated as a UNESCO World Heritage Site in 1987 along with Westminster Abbey and the Palace of Westminster.

 On September 12, 1908, Winston Churchill and Clementine Hozier were married at St. Margaret’s Church.
 Churchill was 33 years old and Clementine was 23, 10 years his junior.
 Churchill would write to his mother from Blenheim the following day: “What a relief to have got that ceremony over! & so happily”.
 The Churchill marriage would be a strong one despite a multitude of stressors and would last until Winston’s death.
 Other members of Churchill’s family would also get married at the church.
 Churchill’s eldest daughter, Diana, married her first husband, John Milner Bailey, here in December 1932.
 Unlike her parents’ marriage, Diana’s first marriage was not a happy one and they divorced in 1935.
 Churchill’s youngest daughter Mary Churchill would marry Christopher Soames at St. Margaret’s in February 1947.
 Their marriage was a successful one, lasting until his death in 1987.